-Both spouses must take part in the following procedures:
+Both parties must take part in the following procedures:

-- Agree to have credit report pulled to verify personal information and bills owed.
+- Agree to have their credit report pulled to verify personal information and bills owed.

 - Help counselor with preparing an affordable budget to present to creditors.

-- Agree to monthly payment that will be distributed to creditors to eliminate your debt.
+- Agree to a monthly payment based off disposable income that will be distributed to creditors to eliminate your debt.

 Disposable income is the amount of money left each month after subtracting necessary expenses — food, rent, utilities, transportation, insurance, etc. — from monthly income.
 For example, if necessary monthly expenses add up to $4,300 and monthly income is $5,000, there is $700 of disposable income to put toward eliminating debt.

-It is important that the husband and wife understand that both parties are accepting responsibility for the debts they jointly accrued and both agree to the terms and conditions of a DMP.
+It is important that the couple understand that both parties are accepting responsibility for the debts and both agree to the terms and conditions of a debt management program.

-Typically, this will be done when both parties are present and a phone call is placed to a credit counseling agency like InCharge Debt Solutions.
+Typically, this will be done after both parties get on a phone call to a credit counseling agency like InCharge Debt Solutions.
 If the timing for that is a problem, there are workarounds.

 Each side could call in and go through the step-by-step process on their own, but must make the credit counselor aware that they are enrolling in a joint debt management program.
 Each side also could go online independently and work through the credit counseling session that way.

-There are several conditions under which spouses can choose to participate in a joint debt management program — or choose not to participate!
+There are several conditions under which spouses or partners can choose to participate in a joint debt management program — or choose not to participate!

-Again, it goes back to the choice of having joint or individual accounts.
+Again, it goes back to the whether you have joint or individual accounts.
 When a couple decides to have individual credit card accounts, that is when situations get awkward.

-For example, if the husband is the only one who signed the card agreement, he alone is responsible for the debt, even if he allowed his wife to use the card as an authorized user.
+For example, if only one spouse/partner signed the credit card agreement, that person alone is responsible for the debt, even if the other person was allowed to use the card as an authorized user.

-In this case, the husband could enroll in a debt management program, but his wife could choose not to participate, because she is not responsible for the debt.
+In this case, the spouse/partner could enroll in a debt management program, but the other party could choose not to participate, because they are not responsible for the debt.

 Another awkward situation arises when a couple decides to have both joint and individual credit card accounts.
 Legally, the two are responsible for whatever spending is done on the joint account.